Catholic Church in Serbia: Structure

+Within Serbia, the hierarchy of Latin Church consists of the metropolitan Archdiocese of Belgrade and its suffragans, the diocese of Zrenjanin and the diocese of Subotica; as well as the diocese of Srijem, which is suffragan to the Croatia-based Archdiocese of Đakovo–Osijek.
+The Greek Catholic Eparchy of Ruski Krstur serves the faithful of Byzantine rite.

-The International Bishops' Conference of Saints Cyril and Methodius is the International Catholic Episcopal Conference that includes Serbia, Kosovo, Montenegro and Macedonia.
+The International Bishops' Conference of Saints Cyril and Methodius is the international episcopal conference that includes Serbia, Kosovo, Montenegro, and North Macedonia.
 Permanent members are the Catholic bishops and archbishops from the four countries.
-Two bishops are authorized (Apostolic Exarchate) for jurisdictional districts of the Byzantine rite.
-As of 2025, the Chairman of the Conference is Cardinal Ladislav Nemet, Archbishop of Belgrade.
+Beside the bishops of the Latin Church, it also includes bishops of the two eparchies for the Greek Catholics.
 The conference is a member of the Council of European Bishops' Conferences.

-Catholic organisations
+As of 2026, the President of the Conference is Cardinal Ladislav Nemet, Archbishop of Belgrade.

-Caritas Serbia is a Catholic social welfare and humanitarian relief organisation operating all over the country.
+Caritas Serbia is a Catholic social welfare and humanitarian relief organization operating all over the country.